Badsey EMX Racer

 SAFETY FEATURES

-Here is some more information I have collected on the Badsey EMX Racer over the years... (more information)
+I also have some more detailed information on the Badsey EMX Racer that I have collected over the years.

-An electric scooter of similar design is the "Go Big".
+Another electric scooter of similar design was the "Go Big" .